 Newfield Public Library

-The Newfield Summer Day Camp offers a low cost, high quality day care for children of a community that consistently is at or near the bottom of Tompkins county economic demographics and at the top of families in need of a structured, safe, and consistent environment for their children.
-Additionally, attending children receive free breakfasts and lunches.
+Newfield Recreation offers a wide variety of programming to the community.
+The Newfield Summer Day Camp offers low-cost, high-quality daycare for children of a community that is consistently at or near the bottom of Tompkins County’s economic demographics and at the top of families in need of a structured, safe, and consistent environment for their children.

 The Learning Web